angular4pro/angular4pro.github.io/_posts/2017-10-2-ng-switch.md

   2. ng-switch-when
   3. ng-switch-default

-**ng-switch** directive is added to our primary HTML element (main div tag) and set the expression that acts as a selection condition.
+The **ng-switch** directive is added to our primary HTML element (main div tag) and set the expression that acts as a selection condition.

-**ng-switch-when** directive is attached to each child element, which will display only if the expression is true, else it would be removed from DOM.
+The **ng-switch-when** directive is attached to each child element, which will display only if the expression is true, else it would be removed from DOM.

-**ng-switch-default** directive by its named indicate that this is display as default if no expression is matched.
+The **ng-switch-default** directive by its named indicate that this is display as default if no expression is matched.

 ---